metreeca/mark/README.md

 Lorem ipsum ${project.version} dolor sit amet, consectetur adipiscing elit…
 ```

-All of the properties available to templates (with the obvious exception of `page.content`) are also available for inclusion inside pages using the `${expression}` syntax.
+All the properties available to templates (with the obvious exception of `page.content`) are also available for inclusion inside pages using the `${expression}` syntax.

-The template to be used for rendering the page may be explicitely selected setting the `layout` front matter property to the path of the required template, relative to the plugin `layout` parameter.
+The template to be used for rendering the page may be explicitly selected setting the `layout` front matter property to the path of the required template, relative to the plugin `layout` parameter.

 **⚠︎** Markdown pages are parsed using [flexmark](https://github.com/vsch/flexmark-java): YAML front matter is supported with a [limited syntax](https://github.com/vsch/flexmark-java/wiki/Extensions#yaml-front-matter).